 - Preach things that diminish faith (eg: sin-management, worldly philosophy, inclusionism, etc.)

 - Pursue causes (politics, building programs, Zionism, etc.) in ways that stir up the flesh.

 Please understand I am not saying causes are bad or that we should remove ourselves from worldly affairs.
 Far from it.
 I’m simply saying those things are subsidiary to the gospel that we have been called to preach.
 Jesus trumps everything.
 He is the good news the poor need to hear.
 He is our long-awaited year of the Lord’s favor (Luke 4:18-19).

 “Paul, how do I preach the gospel of grace?”

-Preaching the gospel is simple – it’s just telling people about Jesus.
+Preaching the gospel is simple – it’s simply telling people about Jesus.
 But if you need a little more inspiration – maybe you’re looking for a conversation starter or a ten-week series outline – check out E2R’s “Teaching Resources” page.
 It’s packed with useful stuff.

 Support E2R and you will be supporting preachers and teachers of grace all over the world: